ni/nimble/packages/nimble-components/src/table/specs/table-row-grouping-hld.md

 }
 ```

 The value of the `groupHeaderValue` property will be sourced from the TanStack [`groupingValue` property](https://tanstack.com/table/v8/docs/api/features/grouping#groupingvalue) of a given TanStack `Row` instance.
-So, this will be a raw, unformatted value.
+This will be the value associated with the grouped column's `operandDataRecordFieldName` and have no formatting applied to it.
 Any formatting of the value for display purposes is up to the concrete implementation of a particular `TableGroupRowHeaderView`.
 The `columnConfig` value comes from the `TableColumn` instance used for grouping values by.

 A naive implementation for the custom element to use for rendering group header values for the `TableColumnText` might look like the following: